-The Harvard Economics Professor Kenneth Rogoff has frequently been used by anti-cash and cashless supporters as proof that even the world’s most well-renowned academics are cheering for a world without hard currency.
+The Harvard Economics Professor Kenneth Rogoff has frequently been used by anti-cash and cashless supporters as proof that even the world’s most well-renowned academics are cheering for a world without hard The money used in a particular country at a particular time, like dollar, yen, euro, etc., consisting of banknotes and coins, that does not require endorsement as a medium of exchange..
 But they have obviously failed to delve deeper into his thesis which supports a less-cash society and not, as they would like to believe, a cashless one.

-Indeed, even Rogoff himself has stressed the point – which can be viewed in this short video interview with the Centre for Economic Policy Research (CEPR) – that by eliminating larger denomination notes or by putting caps on cash payments (such as what is currently in place in many European countries) is a way to deter tax evaders and criminals, albeit not at all to fully eradicate fraud or crime from the face of the earth.
+Indeed, even Rogoff himself has stressed the point – which can be viewed in this short video interview with the Centre for Economic Policy Research (CEPR) – that by eliminating larger Each individual value in a series of banknotes or coins. notes or by putting caps on Money in physical form such as banknotes and coins. payments (such as what is currently in place in many European countries) is a way to deter tax evaders and criminals, albeit not at all to fully eradicate fraud or crime from the face of the earth.
 “You’re not going to eliminate tax evasion, you’re not going to eliminate crime” he argues, “but you’re going to cut both of them by several percent.”

 Furthermore, he reminds viewers that the total disappearance of cash would also mean loss of privacy for individuals and greater vulnerability and exposure to risk in case of a natural disaster or power outage.
 Indeed, Rogoff himself says, “I favor a less-cash society, absolutely not a cashless society, because I think there are issues of privacy, having robustness to power outages is very important.”